*PLEASE EXCUSE OUR APPEARANCE! WE ARE CURRENTLY REDESIGNING OUR WEBSITE.

 Puppy Etiquette 101

 As a dog breeder, animal health is my top priority.
-That’s why NuVet Plus immune system builder is required as part of extending your pet’s 2 year Health Guarantee to 6 years.
+Thats why NuVet Plus immune system builder is required as part of extending your pets 2 year Health Guaranteeto 6 years.
+Even though we feed the best dog food, kibble an only hold so many ingredients.
+As I said above, NuVetsupplements bridge the gap between average and SUPERIOR health for your canine companion.

 For younger dogs (under 2 years old), it strengthens their immune system, while building and strengthening the cardiovascular, skeletal and nerve systems.